Rajasthan University of Health Sciences

-Rajasthan University of Health Sciences is a State university located in Pink City Jaipur, Rajasthan, India.
+Rajasthan University of Health Sciences (RUHS) is a State university located in Jaipur, Rajasthan, India.
 It was established on 25 February 2005 under The Rajasthan University of Health Sciences (Act of Rajasthan Vidhan Sabha), 2005 (Act No. 1 of 2005) and started functioning in January 2006.
 It has its own college and acts as affiliating university to all Government & Society run [Also supports them in academic and research purposes] and some privately run medical colleges in Rajasthan.